Autodesk-Forge/forge-bim360-assets.viewer/README.md

 },
 ```

 Run the app.
 Open `http://localhost:3000` to view your files.
 It may be required to **Enable my BIM 360 Account** (see app top-right).
-Click on

 ## Deployment